 As for breaking down what SRE does, it atomizes the infrastructure into essential components that make deploying software development best practices more manageable.
 In turn, this facilitates using automation tools by teams to solve most problems related to menial, day-to-day issues in the production pipeline.

-Bottom line, SRE engineer is a unique role that comes precisely from implementing this set of practices.
+Bottom line, SRE engineering is a unique role that comes precisely from implementing this set of practices.
 A site reliability engineer is responsible for ensuring a seamless collaboration flow between IT operations and software development teams, focusing on enhancing and automating processes.

 What are SRE tools?